Building the Clixbee Score

 When I started testing Clixbee against real photo batches, something felt off.

 This was a great opportunity to lean into Claude Code's CLI.
 After an assessment, Claude identified sharpness as the most obvious bottleneck.
 The analyzer was doing far too much work.
 It ran redundant Vision requests, executed a Laplacian convolution that required a GPU readback, and iterated across millions of pixels without sampling.
 There was also a vertical gradient bug that zeroed out half of the edge calculation.
-These are pain points that would have taken me weeks or months to learn and find on my own.
+These are pain points that would have taken me weeks or months to research and find on my own.

-This improvement pushed me to move to the other analyzers with Claude next.
+This improvement pushed me to review the other analyzers with Claude next.
 Composition needed structural changes because Vision requests were running synchronously on Swift’s cooperative thread pool, which caused stalls on complex images.
 AI suggested I move that work onto dedicated queues, batch related requests into a single perform() call with timeouts, and isolate contour detection so it could degrade gracefully.
 It also corrected a bias in the leading lines score by shifting the sigmoid curve.
-All automatically while I approved the changes.
+All automatically while I reviewed and approved the changes.

 Needless to say, I didn't stop there.
 With Claude chugging along, we hit exposure and color.
 Claude found concurrency issues, a noise normalization error, and weak execution rules.
 Lightweight timing logs now flag analysis that exceeds 150 milliseconds, making performance regressions easier to catch early.
+And I started to think, who's really building this app!

 To avoid relying on large real images for testing, Claude helped me create regression tests using programmatically generated images.
 Gradients, noise fields, dark frames, and flat colors help verify score bands and relative ordering.
 They run quickly and expose unintended shifts in weighting.
+Now I've got QA automation as well... all within days.

 Finalizing the design, App Store build, and releasing is next.
 Stay tuned!